docs / cli / commands

 opentraces trail blame commit t:<trace-id> --include-overlapping

-opentraces trail blame pr render --base main
+opentraces trail pr render --base main

-opentraces trail blame pr create --base main
+opentraces trail pr create --base main

-opentraces trail blame pr update --base main
+opentraces trail pr update --base main

 opentraces trail graph --limit 50